Performance Analysis of a Device-to-Device Offloading Scheme in a Vehicular Network Environment: Offloading efficiency and energy consumption

-In the case the request is not fulfilled immediately, but it is fulfilled within the content timeout, through an encounter with another device, the transmission distance is always equal to $d_{\max}$, since we are assuming that as soon as the two devices get within each other's range, the content is transmitted.
-Therefore, the transmit power is, in this case, see \eqref{eq:tx_power_as_a_function_of_distance} {}
+In the case the request is not fulfilled immediately, but it is fulfilled within the content timeout, through an encounter with another device, the transmission distance is always equal to $d_{\max}$ (for any requested content $z$), as we are assuming that as soon as the two devices get within each other's range, the content is transmitted.
+Therefore, the transmit power is, in this case, see \eqref{eq:tx_power_as_a_function_of_distance} {} {}